Bixi81/COVID-19/README.md

 Under the assumtion that the growth of newly discovered/reported infections/deaths will be unchanged (compared to last week), it is possible to predict the number of newly discovered/reported infections/deaths over the next few days.

-The figure below shows actual cases (blue) and the predicted number of cases under the assumption of unchanged growth rate (red: linear OLS on semi-log scale).
+The figures below show actual cases/deaths (blue) and the predicted number of cases/deaths under the assumption of unchanged growth rate (red: linear OLS on semi-log scale).

 ![pred1](2020-04-04cases_pred.png)

-The figure below shows actual deaths (blue) and the predicted number of deaths under the assumption of unchanged growth rate (red: linear OLS on semi-log scale).

 ![pred2](2020-04-04deaths_pred.png)